-Outside Directors Attend Reason for Appointment of Direc George Olcott George Olcott has managerial experience in foreign-capital companies, including his tenure as the head of a U.Kbased investment advisory company's Tokyo branch office.
+Outside Directors Reason for Appointment Attendance at Meetings of the Board of Directors (Fiscal 2019) George Olcott head of a U.Kbased investment advisory company's Tokyo branch office.
 He also is a specialist in human resource development and corporate governance within global business management.
 The Company has appointed him as an outside director in the expectation that he will leverage his wealth of experience and considerable knowledge in academia and corporate management in the Company's management.
-15/15 Shigeki Kushida Shigeki Kushida is the president and representative director of Japan Securities Finance Co., Ltd. He has the experience at the Bank of Japan-Japan's central bank-of promoting activities that have led to the development and stability of the Japanese economy, filling the positions of Director-General and Executive Director.
+Shigeki Kushida Shigeki Kushida is the president and representative director of Japan Securities Finance Co., Ltd. He has the experience at the Bank of Japan-Japan's central bank-of promoting activities that have led to the development and stability of the Japanese economy, filling the positions of Director-General and Executive Director.
 The Company has appointed him as an outside director in the expectation that he will provide guidance and opinions on the Company's decision-making based on his extensive expertise in the global monetary economy.
 Yuko Mitsuya Yuko Mitsuya is the representative director of SORA Corporation and the president of the Japan Basketball Association.
 She has an abundance of experience and knowledge in many fields, having long been involved in the management of several corporations and associations and in serving as an officer and committee member at several sports associations.
 The Company has appointed her as an outside director in the expectation that she will provide guidance and opinions on the Company's decision-making based on her wealth of experience in corporate management.
-Outside Audit & Supervisory Board Members Reason for Appointment Yasuko Goto Yasuko Goto serves as a director and audit and supervisory committee member at Kyushu Railway Company.
-She has a broad range of experience as an administrator for the Ministry of Land, Infrastructure, Transport and Tourism as well as the vice governor of Yamagata Prefecture, the head of the JNTO New York Office, and the managing director of Kyushu Railway Company.
-She also has abundant insight on finance, accounting, and compliance with laws as she currently serves in such roles as director and audit and supervisory committee member at Kyushu Railway Company and external audit and supervisory committee member at Kyushu Railway Company and external audit and supervisory committee member at Kyushu Railway Company and external audit and supervisory Board member in the expectation that she will leverage her extensive experience and insight in the Company's auditing activities.
-Haruo Kitamura Haruo Kitamura serves as chief of Kitamura Certified Public Accountant Office.
+Outside Audit & Supervisory Board Members Reason for Appointment Yasuko Goto Yasuko Goto serves as a director and audit and supervisory committee member at Kyushu Railway C broad range of experience as an administrator for the Ministry of Land, Infrastructure, Transport and the vice governor of Yamagata Prefecture, the head of the JNTO New York Office, and the managing Railway Company.
+She also has abundant insight on finance, accounting, and compliance with laws a in such roles as director and audit and supervisory committee member at Kyushu Railway Company and supervisory committee member at Shiseido Company, Limited.
+The Company has appointed her Supervisory Board member in the expectation that she will leverage her extensive experience and instruments of the company's auditing activities.
+I Tourism as well as director of Kyushu s she currently serves and external audit as an outside Audit & Haruo Kitamura Haruo Kitamura serves as chief of Kitamura Certified Public Accountant Office.
 He has vast experience in corporate management at many corporations in addition to his extensive career and considerable knowledge as a certified public accountant.
 The Company has appointed him as an outside Audit & Supervisory Board member in the expectation that he will leverage his deep insight related to accounting and his years of experience in corporate management in the Company's auditing activities.
+Independent officers